Also available in Download as a seperate 4 part Set

 The workshop covers the age spectrum of fitness clients, post-rehab clients, and athletes of all levels.
 With tremendous insight and enthusiasm, Gray discusses the logic of movement that all of us share.
 And because this movement logic is common to all of us, you’ll be able to apply this new material in your work the very next day.

-4-part video set—nearly 4 hours, plus bonus material
+4-disc DVD set—nearly 4 hours, plus bonus material

 Filmed live at a Perform Better Summit Workshop